 Those in authority at your place of employment make it possible for you to collect your paycheck.
 That alone is sufficient for them to be treated with respect.
 When you treat those in authority with respect you do the following:

-show up to work early enough so that you are at your work-station at start time, not entering the building
+- show up to work early enough so that you are at your work-station at start time, not entering the building

-do your job completely and with a good attitude
+- do your job completely and with a good attitude

-do not verbally disparage those in authority during the day at the workplace
+- do not verbally disparage those in authority during the day at the workplace

-talk to those in authority in a calm manner that reflects esteem
+- talk to those in authority in a calm manner that reflects esteem

-These rules of behavior for how to treat those in authority with respect does not mean you have to like those in authority.
+These rules of behavior for how to treat those in authority with respect do not mean you have to like those in authority.
 In fact, it does not matter at all whether or not you like or admire those in authority at your place of employment.
 Like has nothing to do with it.
 Respect requires that you exercise proper behavior even if you do not like those in authority.
-The main take-away is that respect is something you do because of who you are and because it is right.
+The main takeaway is that respect is something you do because of who you are and because it is right.

 If you are at a point where you are no longer able to treat those with authority with respect, it is time for you to seek employment elsewhere.
 If you do decide to seek employment elsewhere, leave in a respectful manner because you may encounter those same people in a different place of employment.
 So, the question for you this wonderful day is, what do you do at work to show respect for those in authority?